 It seems that after the premiere of the first Despicable Me film, the minions and Agnes captured the hearts of anybody who watched this film.
 I have not seen the first Despicable Me film yet therefore I watched this sequel with limited knowledge about the characters etc. but thankfully this was not a problem.
 In this film we see (retired) Gru recruited by the Anti-Villain League to help them track down the villain who stole a secret laboratory near the Arctic Circle.
 He must go undercover as a shopkeeper in a large shopping mall and work alongside Agent Lucy to find out which fellow shopkeeper is the villain.

 First and foremost, this film is absolutely hilarious.
-This film had me cracking up right from the word go.
+Despicable Me 2 had me cracking up right from the word go.
 Each and every character and situation brings more comedy to this film and was literally laughing out loud for about ten minutes straight in the cinema (most embarrassing, but honestly couldn’t control myself).
 With Steve Carell as Gru, you just can’t go wrong.
 Gru is a reformed villain, now a father, something that he is still getting used to though he hasn’t fully adjusted yet which brings lots of laughs.
 Of course, Gru’s minions were also hilarious, and they can’t even speak!
 These lovable yellow characters are impossible to resist with their singing, their little arguments and vibrant personalities.
 Between Gru and the minions, there’s never a dull moment in this film.

-Something that really stood out in this film was the soundtrack.
+Something that really stood out in Despicable Me 2 was the soundtrack.
 These brilliantly chosen feel good tunes add to the happy and fun atmosphere of this feel and I could feel myself dancing in my seat.
 Pharell Williams, who also sang the theme tune for the last film, features on the soundtrack with ‘Happy’, a fantastic song that perfectly captures the ‘Despicable Me’ feel.
 If you’re not going to watch the film, at the very least make sure you add this song to your summer playlist, it’s just so … happy!

 As expected, the animation was fabulous with vibrant colours and fluid movement.
 There was lots of dancing and action from all the characters and the quality of the animation was superb.
 Everything about this is eye catching and beautifully vibrant, you won’t want to look away.